New for 2026 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 What is the downside to equity release?

 These include loss of inheritance, reduced eligibility for means-tested benefits, and the potential for negative equity if house prices fall.
-As a result, it is essential to seek professional advice before entering into an equity release agreement.

 Is equity release a good idea?